 Modern upholstered furniture made in the Ludwik style preserves the antiques, but unlike their ancestors, they do not discourage pomp and excessive decorations.

-Chairs and armchairs with bent legs aren`t reservation only in palace interiors.
-Furniture that is made in Barque style often apear in living rooms, dining rooms, our houses and also in stylish restaurant.
-Such furniture is made from nice in touch and beautiful fabric which are access in many colours, patterns which match at modern interiros too.
+Chairs and armchairs with bent legs are not reserved only in palace interiors.
+Furniture that is made in Baroque style often appear in living rooms, dining rooms, our houses and also in stylish restaurant.
+Such furniture is made from nice in touch and beautiful fabric which are access in many colors, patterns which match at modern interiors too.

-Glamor, wealth and excess of decorations have been in the museum.
-Modernly designed furniture in the style of the Ludwikowski is made with taste and unmistakable in the seventeenth century France.
-Find out by getting to know our range of upholstered furniture.
+Glamor, wealth and excess of decorations have been left in the museum.
+Modernly designed furniture in the style of the Loui is made with taste and unmistakable in the seventeenth century France.
+Find this out by getting to know our offer of upholstered furniture.